England beat Swiss on penalties to finish third in Nations League

 England finished third in the Nations League after beating Switzerland 6-5 on penalties on Sunday as the game ended goalless after extra time.

-GUIMARAES, Portugal: England finished third in the Nations League after beating Switzerland 6-5 on penalties on Sunday as the game ended goalless after extra time.
+GUIMARAES, Portugal: England keeper Jordan Pickford scored and saved in a shootout as they beat Switzerland 6-5 on penalties to finish third in the Nations League on Sunday after the game ended goalless following extra time.

 England thought they had grabbed victory in normal time when substitute Callum Wilson scored in the 84th minute but to their dismay Romanian referee Ovidiu Hategan enlisted the help of VAR and the goal was chalked off due to a push by the Bournemouth striker.

+Raheem Sterling's cross from the left was headed against the bar by Dele Alli and Wilson reacted well to turn the loose ball in, but the review showed that the forward had pulled down his marker Manuel Akanji as he ran into the box.

+The technology had also denied England a likely winner in their defeat to the Dutch, when Jesse Lingard's 83rd-minute goal was ruled out after the use of VAR.

-It was further bad luck for England, whose striker Harry Kane had hit the bar early in the match, while they could also point the finger at some poor finishing from Raheem Sterling, who missed a series of opportunities.
+England striker Harry Kane had hit the bar early in Sunday's match, while they could also point the finger at some poor finishing from Raheem Sterling, who missed a series of opportunities.

 Dele Alli had a header superbly saved by Yann Sommer in extra time from one of several excellent crosses by Trent Alexander-Arnold and Sterling hit the crossbar with a free kick.